Signatures

 end

-Working with JSON Schema
+JSON Schema (Default)

 Signatures automatically generate JSON schemas for language model integration: